AkeruAI/akeru/docs/issue_and_pr_template.md

 - Expand Introduction: Clearly define what Akeru.ai does, the problems it solves, and how it's distinct from other AI platforms.
 - Detail API Features: Include descriptions of current and upcoming features, expected use cases, and any associated limitations or costs.
-- Clarify Bittensor Subnet Integration: Explain how the subnet supports the platform, including any security features and the advantages of decentralization.
 - Update Self-Hosting and Validation Sections: Provide preliminary guidelines and expectations for users interested in self-hosting or participating as validators/miners.
 - Visual Enhancements: Propose the creation of diagrams and workflows to help visually explain complex concepts.